eclipse-openj9/openj9-docs/docs/xjit.md

 : To troubleshoot operations between the JIT compiler and the GPU, use `-Xjit:enableGPU={verbose}`, which provides output showing the processing tasks that are offloaded and their status.
 To send this output to a file (`output.txt`), run `-Xjit:enableGPU={verbose},vlog=output.txt` when you start your application.

-: The `-Xjit:enableGPU={enforce}` option can be used to ensure that all `Parallel().ForEach()` invocations that are recognized by the JIT are offloaded to the GPU.
-The `enforce` option stops the JIT checking performance heuristics to determine whether a data processing task might benefit from processing on the GPU instead of the CPU.
-This action helps you validate that operations between the JIT compiler and the GPU can proceed successfully.
-You can also include verbose logging by specifying `-Xjit:enableGPU={enforce|verbose}` for detailed information about the processing tasks.

 ### `exclude`

         -Xjit:exclude=<method>